bluethou/ml_prediction_task/README.md

 The dataset consists of time-series of large size categorical features.
 However, this repository does not contain the data.
 I mainly descrbie how to implement categorical embedding by Tensorflow, as well as PCA to describe feature importance.

 Repository contents:
-- Task_description.pdf: General explaination in this project
+- Task_description.pdf: General explaination in this project as a presentation format.
 - prediction_result.csv: Prediction result with ID column and probability to be labeled as one.